 Your best customers are your competitors’ best prospects.
 At The Center for Sales Strategy, we have long said that it’s much easier to fill the bucket if it’s not leaking from the bottom.
-Many companies have an incredibly large need to go out and get new business every month—mainly because they are losing 33% or more of their current business.
+Many companies have an incredibly large need to go out and get new business every month—mainly because they're losing 33% or more of their current business.

-- Read a book that is directly related to their industry, and share your notes and thoughts, as this will position you as a resource to them.
+5. Read a book that is directly related to their industry, and share your notes and thoughts, as this will position you as a resource to them.